Analysis and Reporting Resources for the End Commercial Tobacco Campaign Observation Surveys

 Remember that all data must be reported in aggregate.
 Do NOT report individual results, names, or addresses.
 E.g., do NOT display individual results on a map.
 Do NOT report results for areas with fewer than 5 MUH or retailers.

 Relevant codebooks were emailed to each LLA's Lead Contact along with their raw data.
-All four codebooks are also available here with a separate tab for retail, MUH, park, and sidewalk variables.
+The files contain separate tabs for retail, MUH, park, and sidewalk variables.

 Requirements for Sharing Data